Catching Features

 Catching Features is a sports simulation video game developed for the sport of orienteering.

 Several different modes of play are available.
 Individual courses are run with interval starts against computer opponents, or with a mass start against many of them.
 Relay events allow you to run one leg of a forked relay course.

-A random map generator lets you create an endless supply of maps and courses to run on.
-Each course you run will earn you a number of ranking points based on the other runners that day.
-By earning more points it is possible to unlock additional events to run.
+A random map generator allows players to create a potentially unlimited number of maps and courses.
+Each completed course awards ranking points based on performance relative to other participants.
+Accumulated points can be used to unlock additional events.